hyperledger/besu/SECURITY.md

 If you think you have discovered a security issue in any of the Hyperledger projects, we'd love to hear from you.
-We will take all security bugs seriously and if confirmed upon investigation we will patch it within a reasonable amount of time and release a public security bulletin discussing the impact and credit the discoverer.
+We will take all security bugs seriously and if confirmed upon investigation we will patch them within a reasonable amount of time and release a public security bulletin discussing the impact and crediting the discoverer.

 There are two email addresses where Hyperledger Besu accepts security bugs.
 The first, [security "dash" besu at lists dot hyperledger dot org](mailto:security-besu@lists.hyperledger.org)